About Our Haskaps

 • continually working towards increasing our soil organic matter by planting cover crops and using organic mulch to control weeds and increase soil moisture holding capacity

-• reducing the use of water using drip irrigation instead of overhead irrigation
+• reducing the use of water using drip irrigation instead of overhead irrigation and by monitoring water needs and only applying when necessary for optimal growth.

 • using an Integrated Pest Management Plan.
 We identify problem insects and diseases.
 We monitor insect activities, beneficial versus detrimental before deciding on any control method.
 Should a control method be needed, we will choose only products that are registered with Health Canada